teqbylyte/teqbylyte/README.md

+## 👋 Hi there, I’m Lyte

-- 👋 Hi, I’m Lyte, a PHP/Laravel developer, mostly.
+-  A PHP/Laravel developer, mostly.
 There's also Vue.Js and Flutter.
 - 👀 I’m interested in building the best software solutions to solving problems.
 - 🌱 I’m currently learning Kotlin cos I love android.
 - 💞️ I’m looking to collaborate on building packages to ease development techniques.